Youth & Family Summit FAQs

-Can you tell me more about the essay?
+Can you tell me more about the application questions?

-First off, don’t let the word essay fool you!
-Essays do not need to be written.
+Answering the application questions is a way for us to get to know the student who is applying.
+Answers to the application questions do not need to be written.
 All we ask is that the youth answers the questions provided in some way or another.
-We accept written essays, voice recordings, videos, and presentations.
-The only thing that is required is that you can send us a link that allows us to access it.
+We accept typed answers, voice recordings, videos, and presentations.
+If you choose to send a recording or presentation, the only thing that is required is that you can send us a link that allows us to access it.

 **Please note: The easiest way to send us a video or large file is to first house it somewhere online, such as DropBox, Google Drive, YouTube, or Vimeo.
 Once it is online, type the link to your video essay in the application fields and we should be able to access it.
 If we can’t access it, we will reach out to you about that.